 Before an electrician becomes certified, he or she must have passed an apprenticeship and certification exam.
 Certification requires an educational backup as no electrician will be certified without passing through the practical (hands-on) and theoretical (written) parts of the course.

-The course work is usually completed before, during or after the apprenticeship.
 However, coursework may be done in a vocational or technical school as well as a community college.
 In Sydney, the Electrical Equipment Safety System is saddled with the responsibility of certified electricians.

 Certified electricians grow as the company grows, it shows commitment to the learning of their craft and this gives clients the feeling of safety as they have hired the best or one of the best in the field.